Are you curious about what it’s like to visit a hospital in the Netherlands? Here’s how to make it through a visit to the ‘ziekenhuis‘ in 2020.

 So, on that note, it’s about time for another DR healthcare guide on going to a hospital in the Netherlands.
 It’s important to understand the process, just in case something happens and you need to go!

-Emergency – If you are needing emergency care that cannot wait, call 112, this will take you through to either the ambulance, the fire brigade or police.
-This is a free number, but everything comes after it will may not be free!
+Emergency: If you need emergency care that cannot wait, call 112, This will take you through to either the ambulance, the fire brigade or police.
+It’s a free number, but everything comes after it may not be free!

 If you do not have health insurance, you will have to foot the bill for all treatment carried out.
 This includes the ambulance that will take you to the hospital.
 If you have Dutch health insurance, this will be covered by your basic insurance, no matter what hospital you go to — not even if it’s not covered in the policy (their policy only applies for other treatment that’s not an immediate emergency).

 Non-Emergency: It is best to go through your doctor first because if you take yourself straight to the hospital it will cost you more.
 Also, you may find that your issue can be treated via your doctor, so again, this will be a much cheaper and wiser option.
 You may find that you will need a specialist and they will refer you.

 Once you are referred and you turn up at the hospital for the first time, go to the desk and register with them.
 They will need all your personal details and your GP’s name.
 You will be given a little plastic folder with all your information — you will need to take this with you every single time you go (I tried to get an X-Ray without registering to the hospital because I had no idea what I was doing, so don’t do that, it doesn’t work). 😉